bloominstituteoftechnology/ios-gigs/README.md

     - In the button's action, based on the `loginType` property, perform the corresponding method in the `gigController` to either sign them up or log them in.
 If the **sign up** is successful, present an alert telling them they can log in.
 If the **log in** is successful, dismiss the view controller to take them back to the `GigsTableViewController`.

+**The API documentation only showed what was required for this module project.
+For the next module project, you will continue writing this project.
+The updated API documentation can be found in the day2 branch's README of this repo here: https://github.com/LambdaSchool/ios-gigs/blob/day2/APIDocumentation.md**